Castle and Barony of Robertland: The lairds of Robertland

 David Cunninghame of Bartonholme was the ancestor of this branch of the Cunninghame family.
 He was the only son of the second marriage in 1499 (to Dame Marion of Auchinleck), of William Cunninghame of Craigends.

 In 1526 James V gave Robertland to Henry Kempt, a favourite, however the lands were in the ownership of Lord Semple by 1556.

 David Cunninghame of Robertland, married to Margaret Cunninghame, took part in the slaying of Hugh, Earl of Eglinton at the Annick Ford and was exiled to Denmark.
 He was pardoned on the occasion of the marriage of King James VI and Anne of Denmark, a stone in the garden over the doorway bears the Royal Arms of Scotland and commemorates this wedding.
 The lady of Lainshaw who was central to the assassination, Margaret Cunninghame, was originally from the Cunninghame stronghold of Aiket Castle; David Cunninghame of Robertland was married to one of her sisters.

-The son of this David, also a David Cunninghame of Robertland, was Master of the king's Works in Scotland after the death of William Schaw.
+The son of this David, also a David Cunningham of Robertland, was Master of the king's Works in Scotland after the death of William Schaw.
 He may have been an architect and followed the court of James VI to England, having first been knighted in 1604 and then made Surveyor to the Works in England between 1604 and 1606.
 Sir James Murray of Kilbaberton replaced him in 1607.
 Sir David Cunninghame was created a Baronet of Nova Scotia in 1630 and his son was a Commissioner of Supply.
 Diana Cunninghame was an only daughter of another Sir David.
 She married Thomas Cochrane of Polkelly in the mid 17th century and much of the estate was sold at around this time.

 In 1672 Alexander Cunninghame inherited Robertland; he married the heiress of John Cunninghame of Kilmarnock, fourth son of the 7th Earl of Glencairn.
 Alexander had three children, David, Alexander and Jean (married Alexander Forrester).
 Sir William Cunninghame of Auchinskeith (now Dallars) acquired the property through marriage to Margaret Fairlie of Fairlie in the 18th century.

-In July 1616 William, Lord Kilmaurs, conveyed "the lands of Coktress, the manorplace of Kilmaurs, the Waird, Quhatfauld, Bathe, Jakisthorn, etc.," to David Cunninghame of Robertland. and the property was in use by William Logan, the Robertland Estate Factor, when a series of letters were written here from May 1774 to 1784.
+In July 1616 William, Lord Kilmaurs, conveyed "the lands of Coktress, the manorplace of Kilmaurs, the Waird, Quhatfauld, Bathe, Jakisthorn, etc.," to David Cunningham of Robertland. and the property was in use by William Logan, the Robertland Estate Factor, when a series of letters were written here from May 1774 to 1784.

 The lairds of Robertland, like their fellow lairds at Caldwell, Giffordland, Lyne and elsewhere, kept a town house in Irvine.